postpilot-org/data-science-candidate-takehome/README.md

 ## Evaluation
-We will evaluate your work sample by using your prediction script to predict the incremenetal return on ad spend for a future campaign.
-You will then use your model to predict iROAS for a test set of consumers targeted in future campaigns.
+We will evaluate your work sample by using your prediction script to make predictions for each consumer in a holdout test set containing consumers targeted in future campaigns.

 Your code should be environment agnostic; it should be possible to run it on any machine with a recent version of Python installed.
 Please be sure to give careful instructions explaining how to run your code to make these predictions.